Skip to main content

 Outsourcing, temp hires, or overtime?
 Compare the three tax season staffing solutions for CPA firms on cost per return, quality, and lead time before busy season.

-Viral Patel, CPA Jun 19, 2026 7 min read
+Ricky Patel, CPA Jun 19, 2026 7 min read

 Tax Season Staffing Solutions for CPA Firms: 3 Proven Options